silvanatrabalon/learning/public/guides/javascript-en.md

 ```

 ## Local Storage
-**Description:** Local storage saves data in the browser with no expiration date, accessible even after closing and reopening it.
+**Description:** Saves data in the browser with no expiration date, accessible even after closing and reopening it.
 Use cases: User preferences, shopping cart data, form data persistence, authentication tokens, cache data.

 **Example:**
 ```javascript